 - Gary Vaynerchuk

 Now, are these instructors as famous as the ones on Masterclass (e.g. Samuel L Jackson, Mariah Carey, Bill Clinton, etc.)?
-Of course not, but personally, I’ve found that Skillshare courses tend to be of very high quality and there’s also a much bigger selection than on Masterclass.
+Of course not, but personally, I’ve found that Skillshare courses tend to be of very high quality when compared to many other learning platforms and there’s also a much bigger selection than on Masterclass.

 Beyond some of the big names in their respective industries, Skillshare also allows individuals to create, upload, and sell their own courses.